 \section{Conclusion}

 In this paper, we have adopted the effective field theory approach to calculate the work statistics of an irreversible process without and with qubit coupling to the thermal bath.
-With such an efficient tool, we can explicitly calculate the work characteristic function, work distribution function, and possible work extraction by varying the model parameters, such as the type of Ohmic spectral functions of the quasiparticles, temperature of the thermal bath, and the spectral gap of the qubit system.
-Especially with our method, we can derive the nonperturbative work distribution for the thermal states.
+With such an efficient tool, we can explicitly compute the work characteristic function, work distribution function, and possible work extraction by varying model parameters, such as the type of Ohmic spectral function for the quasiparticles, the temperature of the thermal bath, and the spectral gap of the qubit system.
+In particular, with our method, we can derive the nonperturbative work distribution for thermal states.
 As far as we know, this is the first nonperturbative result obtained in the literature.
-We also find that the work extractable regime by the qubit coupling is usually restricted but can be pinned down precisely from the results based on our framework.
+We also find that the work extractable regime via qubit coupling is usually restricted, but can be precisely pinned down from our framework's results.
 This will be useful for designing the quantum engine.
-Furthermore, we can treat the qubit-bath system as a heat engine or refrigerator, and derive the corresponding efficiency or COP from work statistics by assuming first law relations of adiabatic processes.
-Our results indicate the spin qubit coupling yields a far efficient heat engine than the other two alternatives, but it is the topological qubit coupling that yields a far better refrigerator.
-This implies that the underlying quantum statistics of the qubit-bath system are quite relevant for designing a quantum heat engine or refrigerator.
+Furthermore, we can treat the qubit-bath system as a heat engine or refrigerator and derive the corresponding efficiency or COP from work statistics by assuming first-law relations for adiabatic processes.
+Our results indicate that the spin qubit coupling yields a far more efficient heat engine than the other two alternatives, but the topological qubit coupling yields a far better refrigerator.
+This implies that the underlying quantum statistics of the qubit-bath system are highly relevant to the design of a quantum heat engine or refrigerator.

-Our method and the results extend the fluctuation theorem and quantum thermodynamics to the many-body system beyond the pure thermal states.
+Our method and results extend the fluctuation theorem and quantum thermodynamics to many-body systems beyond pure thermal states.
 Further extension of our method by including the battery system can improve the study of quantum heat engines as a practical application of the fluctuation theorem and give explicit examples of some statements implied by the resource theory.

 {\it Acknowledgements.} This work is supported by Taiwan's National Science and Technology Council (NSTC) through Grant No.~112-2112-M-003-006-MY3.
 We thank the anonymous referee of PRE for the inspiring suggestion of considering the efficiency of a quantum engine using the first law relations.